 The political vacuum became visible when street protests over rising food prices, housing shortages, and unemployment broke out in Algiers in January 2011, sparking violent confrontations with the police.
-At least 3 protesters died, more than 800 others were injured, and more than 1,000 were arrested.
-After the mayor in another town refused him either a job or housing, an unemployed youth set himself on fire on January 13, following the model of the Tunisian street vendor whose self-immolation sparked the Arab Spring.
+At least three protesters died, more than 800 others were injured, and more than 1,000 were arrested.
+Imitating the Tunisian street vendor whose self-immolation sparked the Arab Spring, an unemployed youth set himself on fire on January 13 after the mayor refused to provide either a job or housing.

 A secular opposition party tried repeatedly to mobilize demonstrations in Algiers, but security forces quickly quashed them.
 Islamists, traumatized by events during the Black Decade, were nowhere to be seen.

 The government responded quickly to head off a repeat of the October 1988 riots.
 It was financially well placed to pacify discontent because of the country’s oil wealth and high oil prices.
-Algeria’s foreign reserves stood at $155 billion U.S. at the start of 2011 and had increased to $186 billion U.S. by September—sufficient to cover four years of imports.
+Algeria’s foreign reserves stood at $155 billion at the start of 2011; they increased to $186 billion by September—sufficient to cover four years of imports.
 Food subsidies and civil servants’ salaries were increased, the latter by 34 percent.

-But two of the potentially strongest Islamic contenders were not going to run in the 2012 elections.
-The military continued to ban the Islamic Salvation Front from politics, while the large but quiescent Salafi community showed no interest.
+But two of the potentially strongest Islamic contenders did not run in the 2012 elections.
+The military continued to ban the Islamic Salvation Front from politics, while the large but quiescent Salafi community showed no interest in politics.
 So Algeria’s active Islamist spectrum was defined by seven groups with diverse positions.